agdenadel/agdenadel.github.io/_posts/2019-7-23-Color-Palettes.md

 ![Wes Anderson Palettes](/images/color-palettes/029-r-color-palettes-wes-anderson-color-palettes-r-1.png)

-In case you're interested, here's an example of the plot I created.
+In case you're interested, here's an example of the plot I created at Illumina.
 The top plot shows all of the structural variants that were called by plotting a parabola from startpoint to endpoint with the height representing the confidence of the call (it's very messy because this particular cancer sample has a lot of structural variants).
 The bottom two figures are both coverage plots and the middle plot is color-coded by copy number variation calls of various types.

 ![SV and CNV plot](/images/color-palettes/NA12892-Rep03-combined_S1.summary.png)